Mohammad-soqar/Mohammad-soqar/README.md

-# 👨‍💻 Mohammad Soqar Ahmad — Building Innovative Solutions, One Line of Code at a Time!
+# 👨‍💻 Mohammad Ahmad — Precision in Engineering, Creativity in Design, and Intelligent High-Performance Solutions

-*"Simplicity is the soul of efficiency.✨⚙️"* – Austin Freeman
+_"Simplicity is the soul of efficiency.✨⚙️"_ – Austin Freeman
-*"First, solve the problem.
-Then, write the code.🧠🛠️"* – John Johnson
+_"First, solve the problem.
+Then, write the code.🧠🛠️"_ – John Johnson

 ---